Sponsors: helen paynter, trevor laurence • Email sponsors

 For all these reasons, a wide variety of hermeneutical approaches to a wide range of texts is needed.
 This group’s engagement with biblical books provides a forum for specific, focused conversation and collaboration on the hermeneutics of violence which transcends a focus on any one book or corpus and dialogues across genres and testaments.

 The three years of the research group will each pick up on different hermeneutical approaches to biblical violence.
 These are as follows:

 2021 – humour, satire and subversion

 2022 – intertextuality

 It is anticipated that the papers may then be collected in an edited volume.

-Our theme for 2020 is speech act theory.
-During the session itself, presenters will give an overview of the major points and discoveries in their papers.
-The session will conclude with a 20-minute period of discussion with all presenters.
+Our theme for 2021 is humour, satire, and subversion.
+During the session, presenters will give an overview of the major points and discoveries in their papers.
+The session will conclude with a 35-minute period of discussion with all presenters.